 Mile 1 to 5 Getting There

 “There” is the crest of High Divide Trail.
-Admission to this paradise cost 3000 + ft of vertical gain over 5 miles through mostly mundane canopied trail, though Sol Duc Fall at mile 1 and Deer Lake at mile 3 provided brief distracton.
+Admission to this paradise cost 3000 + ft of vertical gain over 5 miles through mostly mundane canopied trail, though Sol Duc Fall at mile 1 and Deer Lake at mile 3 provided brief distraction.
 BTW, this was the counterclockwise approach.

 Mile 6 Should I have Lunch at Lunch Lake?

 With view improving constantly and grade lessening, Seven Lake Basin junction was reached.
 A quick detour affords the stunning view of Round and Lunch Lakes several hundred feet below.
 I could not resist the seductive Lunch Lake, and plunged to lake side.
-Unfortunately, hordes of mosquitos interrupted my time by the water, and the steep ascend back to main trail was the toughest stretch of my journey.
+Unfortunately, hordes of mosquitoes interrupted my time by the water, and the steep ascend back to main trail was the toughest stretch of my journey.
 Moral lesson?
 Lunch Lake visit demands a nice leisurely lunch on site to be worthy of the effort.

 Mile 7 Unveiling of Mt.
 Olympus